Trigve-Hagen/trigves-arm-laravel/README.md

 * NAMING TWO TABLES THE SAME WILL HALT EXECUTION AND CREATE AN ERROR
 * NO TWO TABLES CAN HAVE THE SAME NAME

-Due to adding new features to the class last week Im running into new errors.
-Please give me while to finish edits.
-Your still welcome to tinker with it though.
-One new error may erase extra databases so be careful.
-The other; cause the function checks the count of each table overlooks changes if you erase a row and replace it with another in one refresh.
-A change like that needs to be done one at a time for the moment.
-Since I'm fixing that I will add support for changing names.
-Thanks.
+Due to adding new features to the class last week I was running into new errors.
+When debbugging I realized the new error was not a new error at all but this.
+If you had named two databases the same they would both be erased.
+I added new logic for reporting the error.
+Will uploading it soon.
+I am also adding logic to report having two rows with the same name.
+Be back in a minute.
+Happy Coding!!

 INSTALLATION
 1) Place Development folder in the app directory.